Consequences of excessive use of pornography in adolescents

 More aggressive sexual behaviors?

-Several studies suggest that young people who view violent pornography could present more aggressive sexual behaviors and a greater acceptance of dating violence, although more empirical evidence is required to obtain conclusive results.
+Several studies suggest that young people who view violent pornography may have more aggressive sexual behaviors and a greater acceptance of dating violence, although more empirical evidence is required to obtain conclusive results.

-As predisposing factors for a greater probability of consumption of pornography and its frequency, it has been found greater impulsivity, the use of alcohol and other substances in the previous year, less emotional bonding with parents, alterations in family functioning and domestic violence.
+As predisposing factors for a greater probability of consumption of pornography and its frequency, the increased impulsivity, use of alcohol and other substances in the previous year, less emotional bonding with parents, alterations in family functioning and family violence.

-Adolescents who have been victims of family violence are more likely to consume pornography, and especially violent content.
-Although some authors have not been able to demonstrate a clear association between the use of pornography and alterations in psychological well-being, others highlight that those adolescents who consume pornography are more likely to report depressive and / or anxious symptoms, to report obesity and to use tobacco , alcohol and other substances.
-No association was found with sexual dysfunctions in adolescents, although it was in adults.
+Teenagers who have been victims of family violence They are more likely to consume pornography, and especially violent content.
+Although some authors have not been able to demonstrate a clear association between the use of pornography and alterations in psychological well-being, others highlight that those adolescents who consume pornography are more likely to refer depressive and / or anxious symptoms, to report obesity and to use tobacco, alcohol and other substances.
+No association has been found with sexual dysfunctions in adolescents, although yes in adults.

 Problematic use

-There is growing empirical evidence showing a clear association between pornography use and problematic pornography use.
+There is increasing empirical evidence showing a clear association between pornography use and problematic use of pornography.
 Those adolescents who consume pornography more frequently are more likely to end up reporting problematic pornography use with negative consequences for their sexual life, personal relationships and well-being, and are more likely to report depressive symptoms and greater sexual interest.

 The association between pornography use and the factors mentioned above is highly controversial.
-This lack of consensus evidences the clear need for more longitudinal investigations in this line that allow reaching more solid conclusions about the possible impact that sexually explicit materials can have on the youngest and what variables can be mediators for pornography to have those pernicious effects or not.
+This lack of consensus evidences the clear need to have more longitudinal investigations in this line that allow to reach stronger conclusions on the possible impact that sexually explicit materials can have on the youngest and what variables can be mediators for pornography to have these pernicious effects or not.

+Gemma Mestre-Bach, Postdoctoral Researcher at the International University of La Rioja, UNIR – International University of La Rioja and Carlos Chiclana Actis, Associate Professor, CEU San Pablo University.

 This article was originally published on The Conversation.
 Read the original.